 Although a change in hormone levels can be responsible for thinning hair during and after menopause, it is worth noting that following menopause, hair can be thinning out in one of three ways:

 First, the natural growth cycle may be interrupted and/or slowed resulting in diffuse hair loss.
 This is generally caused by a change in hormone levels.

 Secondly as we age, our hair follicles can get narrower and this gives the appearance of less hair, when in fact you may have the same number of hairs, they are just much finer.
 This is especially the noticeable for women who had very thick dark colored hair.

 And lastly, low estrogen is also known to make hair dry and therefore more susceptible to breakage.

 Low Iron and B12

 If you’re taking any regular medications, you may not be in 100% tip top physical condition.
-Many illnesses or just being unwell can cause hair loss in women, but in some cases it could be the medication itself.
+Many illnesses or just being unwell can cause hair loss in some women and sometimes it can be the medication itself.
 It’s important not to overlook any medications you may have been on long term (I’m looking at you, contraceptives) where you have altered your dosage or recently stopped taking them altogether.

-Because hair is viewed by the body as non-essential, it is often the first thing the body stops assigning resources to, so it can begin to fall.
-Hair loss is a common symptom of a lot of illnesses e.g. autoimmune diseases, but what you may be surprised to learn is that hair loss in women can be caused by acute illnesses like gastroenteritis.
-These short but intense illnesses can put enough temporary stress on the body that it can lead to hair loss in women - usually around three months later.
+Because hair is viewed by the body as non-essential, it is often the first thing the body stops assigning resources to, meaning it can begin to fall.
+Hair loss is a common symptom of a lot of illnesses e.g. autoimmune diseases, but what you may be surprised to learn is that hair loss in women can be caused by acute illnesses like gastro.
+These short but intense illnesses can put enough temporary stress on the body which can lead to hair loss in women usually around three months later.
 The good news is that this type of hair loss can usually right itself without intervention.

 Hair loss in women can become your Achilles heel.
 For many women one bout of hair loss that rights itself following pregnancy or an illness reoccurs later when the same or another trigger hits.